 Instead of a way to be more playful, it becomes the main way to receive attention and to get what they need.
 Needless to say, it can irritate the Dom and make them want to give up.

-What the submissive can do:
+Examples of what the submissive can do:

 If you genuinely want more attention or feel that your needs aren’t getting met, speak up!
 As long as it’s done respectfully there is nothing wrong with communicating what you want.